rust-lang/book/src/ch10-03-lifetime-syntax.md

 Now let’s examine lifetime annotations in the context of the `longest` function.
 As with generic type parameters, we need to declare generic lifetime parameters inside angle brackets between the function name and the parameter list.
-The constraint we want to express in this signature is that all the references in the parameters and the return value must have the same lifetime.
+The constraint we want to express in this signature is that the two parameters passed to this function need to live at least as long as lifetime `'a` and so will the return value!
 We’ll name the lifetime `'a` and then add it to each reference, as shown in Listing 10-22.

 <span class="filename">Filename: src/main.rs</span>